lust2k/praat_scripts/README.md

 **Data collection and preprocessing:**

 For each non-empty interval in `vowel_tier`, extracts duration and intensity, formants and pitch (fundamental frequency) from five data points (segment start, 25%, middle, 75%, end).
-The five pitch values are combined with the maximum pitch value in a list ordered by time, and written as a pipe-separated string in a single column labeled `pitch_contour`.
+The five pitch values are combined with the maximum pitch value in a list ordered by time, and written as a pipe-separated string in a single column labeled "Pitch contour".

 Unless `preprocessing` is unchecked, tags outlier formant values using interquartile range (undefined values are set to -1) and calculates normal averages for F1, F2 and F3.
 Optionally, formats data to [NORM](https://lingtools.uoregon.edu/norm/index.php) standards using these averages.